bparanj/crystal/electronics/terms/electromagnetic-interference.md

    - EMC (Electromagnetic Compatibility) testing to ensure devices meet regulatory standards

 An electromagnetic wave is a type of energy propagation through space that combines oscillating electric and magnetic fields.

-Here's a concise explanation of electromagnetic waves:
+Electromagnetic waves:

 1. Nature: